Guide

 Orderbook

 The orderbook panel sits below the coin list and shows the top bid and ask orders for the currently selected coin.
 Its main purpose is to make large orders visible at a glance.
 Three levels of highlighting separate ordinary orders from notable ones and from truly large ones, while the threshold that defines "large" can be set automatically or overridden for each coin individually.
+The same large-order data is also used by the large-order map, where big orders from the visible list are shown as bubbles by size and distance from price.

 What this section covers